alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell.md

 # Quickstart: Create a mesh network with Azure Virtual Network Manager using Azure PowerShell

-Get started with Azure Virtual Network Manager by using the Azure PowerShell to manage connectivity for your virtual networks.
+Get started with Azure Virtual Network Manager by using the Azure Powershell to manage connectivity for all your virtual networks.

-In this quickstart, you'll deploy three virtual networks and use Azure Virtual Network Manager to create a mesh network topology.
+In this quickstart, you'll create groups of three virtual networks (manually, and dynamically) and use Azure Virtual Network Manager to apply a mesh network topology on them.
+Then, you'll verify if the connectivity configuration got applied.

 > [!IMPORTANT]
 > Azure Virtual Network Manager is currently in public preview.